-Termites are among the most secretive and destructive insect types that infest homes in Australia and around the world.
+Termites are among the most secretive and destructive insect types that infest homes around the world.
 Primarily, they live, travel and eat through timber’s inner layer, and this makes them difficult to spot.
 They can also be found in door and window frames, and in foundations of your home.

 So how exactly will you know if termites have infested your home?
 Pest control experts in SA share here 9 warning signs of a termite infestation and what you can do about them.